qiskit-community/spank-plugins/plugins/spank_qrmi/README.md

 If the user sets the necessary environment variables for job execution themselves, it is not required to specify them in this file.
 In this case, the environment property will be `{}`.

+> [!NOTE]
+> If you are using a QPU resource with the resource type `qiskit-runtime-service`, please use an account that supports session creation, such as a Premium plan.
+> If you are using an account that does not support session creation, such as an Open plan account, please add the following environment variable to the list in qrmi_config.json:
+> `QRMI_IBM_QRS_SESSION_MODE="batch"`

 ## Installation

 If the above build step is successful, a Linux shared library named `spank_qrmi.so` will be created under the `build/` directory.